Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

-In short, we do our best to get the most out of every dollar spent, we are frugal.
+In short, you do your best to get the most out of every dollar spent; you are frugal.

-That said, I'd like to share some examples of my experience in handling finances.
+That reflects my approach to spending.
+Below, I share some examples of my experience in handling finances.

-Knowing how much you can spend requires sitting down and crunch some numbers together.
-If you need guidance on how to do your own budget, you can find plenty of personal budget articles that tell you how, like this one.
+Knowing how much you can spend requires sitting down and crunching some numbers together.
+If you need guidance on how to do your own budget, you can find plenty of personal budget articles that tell you how.
+I've written a few myself.

 Once you know how much money you have available, make a plan to spend less than that.